-On an interesting side note, 100 years earlier Dante had written his Divine Comedy and included another member of the Portinari family.
-Dante had been in love with Beatrice Portinari and crafted her into the story as his guide through heaven.
+On an interesting side note, 100 years earlier, Dante had written his Divine Comedy, and included another member of the Portinari family.
+Dante had been in love with Beatrice Portinari and crafted her into the epic poem as his guide through heaven.

-This is a very large altarpiece, over 8 feet high and over 19 feet long.
+This is a very large altarpiece, over 8 feet high and 19 feet long.
 It is a triptych, meaning there are three panels.
 The side panels fold in.
 Often triptych’s were displayed closed and then opened on special days of the year.
-The triptych was finished around 1479 and transported by boat to Sicily, then by barge to Porta San Frediano in Florence.
+This triptych was finished around 1479 and transported by boat to Sicily, then by barge to Porta San Frediano in Florence.
 Over part of the trip it was supposedly carried by ’16 burly porters’.
 I imagine it was quite heavy.
-Anyway, it arrived at it’s destination in May 1483.
-Sadly, Hugo Van Der Goes had died before his most famous work made it to it’s home.
+Anyway, it arrived at its destination in May 1483.
+Sadly, Hugo Van Der Goes had died before his most famous work made it to its home.